 They are settings that either apply across the whole of your user account or in specific apps.
 Those that apply across your account are set in System Preferences, while those that apply only to a single app are set in the Preferences menu for that app.

 What kind of errors can occur in System Preferences?

-In System Preferences, the most recent example of an error was when, in macOS Catalina, some users found that they were asked repeatedly for their Apple ID and password and then their iCloud password and got stuck in a loop where the passwords were correct but the dialog box wouldn’t disappear.
+In System Preferences, the most recent example of an error was when some users found that they were repeatedly asked for their Apple ID and password and then their iCloud password and got stuck in a loop where the passwords were correct, but the dialog box wouldn’t disappear.